 The board is required to adopt rules establishing continuing education requirements and standards.

-Section 2 requires state plumbing inspectors or plumbing inspectors employed by the state, an incorporated town or city, county, city and county, or qualified state institution of higher education (entity) to conduct a contemporaneous review of each plumbing project inspected to ensure compliance with the plumbing law, including specifically licensure and apprentice requirements.
-However, each entity need not perform a contemporaneous review for each inspection of a project.
-Each entity shall develop standard procedures to advise inspectors on how to conduct a contemporaneous review.
-Each entity must post its standard procedures on its public website and provide the director of the division of professions and occupations within the department of regulatory agencies with a link to the web page on which the standard procedures have been posted or, if the entity does not have a website, provide its current procedures to the director for posting on the board's website.
+Section 2 requires state plumbing inspectors, an incorporated town or city, county, city and county, or qualified state institution of higher education (inspecting entity) to conduct a contemporaneous review of each plumbing project inspected to ensure compliance with the plumbing law, including specifically licensure and apprentice requirements.
+However, each inspecting entity need not perform a contemporaneous review for each inspection of a project.
+Each inspecting entity shall develop standard procedures to advise inspectors on how to conduct a contemporaneous review.
+Each inspecting entity must post its standard procedures on its public website and provide the director of the division of professions and occupations within the department of regulatory agencies with a link to the web page on which the standard procedures have been posted or, if the inspecting entity does not have a website, provide its current procedures to the director for posting on the board's website.
+The board can issue a cease-and-desist order to an inspecting entity that is conducting inspections that do not comply with statutory requirements.